ludocode/onramp/docs/intermediate-representation.md

 ldw <temp:dest> <temp:addr>
 ```

 Note that `ldw` in IR takes only a single address argument.
 It does not take a base and offset as it does in assembly.
+The argument may be an absolute symbol invocation, in which case the word is loaded from the symbol (`rpp` is added to it automatically.)